Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Camberwell has 142 active public transport stops offering a mix of light rail and bus services.
-These are served by 14 routes, collectively facilitating 8,854 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 204 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the dominant mode of transport at 77%, while trains account for 11% and walking for 5%.
+These are served by 14 routes that facilitate 8,854 weekly passenger trips in total.
+Residents enjoy good transport accessibility, with an average distance of 204 meters to the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of travel at 77%, followed by train at 11% and walking at 5%.
 On average, there are 1.3 vehicles per dwelling.

-According to the 2021 Census, a high proportion of residents work from home, potentially due to COVID-19 conditions.
-Service frequency averages 1,264 trips daily across all routes, equating to approximately 62 weekly trips per individual stop.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, a high proportion of residents, 49.9%, work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 1,264 trips per day across all routes, equating to approximately 62 weekly trips per individual stop.
+The accompanying map illustrates the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport